Residency and Adventure

-Artist Residencies contribute to my practice a great deal.
+Artist Residencies have a significant impact on my practice.
 I seek opportunities to be alone in the woods or along the ocean.
-Highlighted here are three example residencies for over twenty I have completed.
-The Yukon Art Center, Parks Canada, and US Park Service chose me as their TrailArtist to backpack the Chilkoot Trail from Dyea Alaska to Bennet Lake, Yukon.
-ArtTasmania selected me to live in a Park Rangers Hut along the Overland Track in Tasmania, where I could hike the 50k trail from my winter base camp.
-The Cape Cod Seashore residency awarded me two Sea-Scape Dune Shack Residency in Provincetown, MA.
+Highlighted here are three example residencies I have completed over the past twenty years.
+The Yukon Art Center, Parks Canada, and the US Park Service chose me as their TrailArtist to backpack the Chilkoot Trail from Dyea, Alaska, to Bennet Lake, Yukon.
+ArtTasmania selected me to live in a Park Rangers Hut along the Overland Track in Tasmania, where I could hike the 50 km trail from my winter base camp.
+The Cape Cod Seashore residency awarded me two Sea-Scape Dune Shack Residencies in Provincetown, MA.
 For 6 winter weeks, I swept sand, chopped wood to stay warm, walked the beach, and made drawings with my headlamp.
 The winter allowed me complete solitude without electricity, running water, or cell service.
 I later returned for a three-week summer residency.
 I learned to live within the rhythm of daylight closely tied to the earth, observing wind, water, animals, and my own connections to solitude.

 Previous